-- a child under the age of 13 can never consent to any sexual activity; - the age of consent is 16; - sexual intercourse without consent is rape. - 1.15 When referring to sexual harassment we mean 'unwanted conduct of a sexual nature' that can occur online and offline and both inside and outside of school.
+- a child under the age of 13 can never consent to any sexual activity; - the age of consent is 16; - sexual intercourse without consent is rape. - 1.17 When referring to sexual harassment we mean 'unwanted conduct of a sexual nature' that can occur online and offline and both inside and outside of school.
 When we reference sexual harassment, we do so in the context of child on child sexual harassment.
-Sexual harassment is likely to: violate a child's dignity, and/or make them feel intimidated, degraded or humiliated and/or create a hostile, offensive or sexualised environment. - 1.16 Whilst not intended to be an exhaustive list, sexual harassment can include: - sexual comments, such as: telling sexual stories, making lewd comments, making sexual remarks about clothes and appearance and calling someone sexualised names; - sexual "jokes" or taunting; - physical behaviour, such as: deliberately brushing against someone, interfering with someone's clothes (the school will consider when any of this crosses a line into sexual violence - it is important to talk to and consider the experience of the victim) and displaying pictures, photos or drawings of a sexual nature; and

-- online sexual harassment.
+Sexual harassment is likely to: violate a child's dignity, and/or make them feel intimidated, degraded or humiliated and/or create a hostile, offensive or sexualised environment. - 1.18 Whilst not intended to be an exhaustive list, sexual harassment can include: - sexual comments, such as: telling sexual stories, making lewd comments, making sexual remarks about clothes and appearance and calling someone sexualised names; - sexual "jokes" or taunting; - physical behaviour, such as: deliberately brushing against someone, interfering with someone's clothes (the school will consider when any of this crosses a line into sexual violence it is important to talk to and consider the experience of the victim). - displaying pictures, photos or drawings of a sexual nature; - upskirting; - online sexual harassment.
 This may be standalone, or part of a wider pattern of sexual harassment and/or sexual violence.
-It may include: - consensual and non-consensual sharing of nude and semi-nude images and videos; - sharing of unwanted explicit content; - sexualised online bullying; - unwanted sexual comments and messages, including, on social media; and - sexual exploitation; coercion and threats - upskirting (is a criminal offence) - 1.17 All peer on peer abuse is unacceptable and will be taken seriously.
-Where a behaviour is believed to be criminal then the police will always be involved.
+It may include: - consensual and non-consensual sharing of nude and semi-nude images and videos; - sharing of unwanted explicit content; - sexualised online bullying; - unwanted sexual comments and messages, including, on social media; - o sexual exploitation; coercion and threats, and - coercing others into sharing images of themselves or performing acts they're not comfortable with online. - 1.19 All child on child abuse is unacceptable and will be taken seriously.